Joan Lunden: Good Morning America

-In 1975, Blunden moved to New York City and she found an apartment with the help of her childhood friend Jed Johnson and his longtime partner Andy Warhol.
+In 1975, Lunden moved to New York City and she found an apartment with the help of her childhood friend Jed Johnson and his longtime partner Andy Warhol.
 That year, she joined New York's WABC-TV Eyewitness News, at which time her name was changed to avoid being called "Blunder".
 A year later, she became co-anchor on the weekend newscasts.
 Lunden joined GMA in the fall of 1976 as a feature news/consumer reporter, and later became fill-in co-host when former co-host Sandy Hill left to work on ABC's coverage of the 1976 Winter Olympics.

 Her popularity led to her quick promotion to co-host with David Hartman, the program's original host, in 1980.
 Later, she would spend the majority of her career hosting with ABC's Charlie Gibson.
 She reported from 26 countries, covered four presidents, five Olympic Games, and two royal weddings.
 Her popularity on the GMA program from the 1970s through the 1990s allowed her to interview U.S. Presidents and First Ladies Gerald and Betty Ford, Jimmy and Rosalynn Carter, Ronald and Nancy Reagan, George and Barbara Bush, Bill and Hillary Clinton, and also Texas Governor George W. Bush and Laura Bush prior to his election as president in 2000.

 As the co-host of GMA, Lunden traveled the world, covering historic events, such as the 50th anniversary of VE Day (Victory in Europe) in 1995; the 50th anniversary of D-Day; the 1984 and 1988 Winter Olympic Games in Sarajevo and Calgary, respectively; and the wedding of Prince Charles and Diana, Princess of Wales.
 She covered the administrations and inaugurations of three presidents —Bill Clinton, George H. W. Bush, and Ronald Reagan.
 She was one of only three American journalists to interview Prince Charles during his 1983 visit to the United States.

 Lunden was known for her willingness to take risks in her role as host.
 She climbed and rappelled Alaska's famed Mendenhall Glacier and bungee-jumped off a 143-foot bridge and paraglided off a 2,000-foot mountain during the program's highly rated trip to New Zealand.
 She navigated the whitewater rapids of a Georgia river for a GMA show in 1994.

 While reporting on the TWA Flight 800 crash in 1996, Lunden spoke of her friendship with Jed Johnson who was a victim aboard the plane.
 She shared a photo of Johnson and his partner Alan Wanzenberg, and expressed her condolences.
 She referred to Wanzenberg as his domestic partner, which drew praise from Alan Klein, a spokesperson for Gay & Lesbian Alliance Against Defamation because Wanzenberg had been referred to as Johnson's "business partner" in initial reports.
 Klein said Lunden's actions were "life affirming" and partners of lesbians and gays are often ignored in news accounts of tragedies.

 Lunden left GMA after 17 years as co-host with her last day being on September 5, 1997.